 - Offers full transparency for Virtual IBAN payouts and payments received, both locally and cross border

-- Now available globally through SWIFT, SEPA, Faster Payments and CHAPS and other local clearings upon approval
+- Now available globally through SWIFT, SEPA, Faster Payments, CHAPS, and Intradag (DKK) and other local clearings upon approval

-- Available to Payments businesses in 25 currencies and to Banks in EUR and GBP (with more currencies and local capabilities coming)
+- Available to Payments businesses in 25 currencies and to Banks in EUR, GBP and DKK (with more currencies and local capabilities coming)

 - Connection via API, UI and SWIFT